 Preparing your Application

 Assembling all of the materials required to support your application takes time and organization.
+The Office of Pre-Health Programs requires that you complete a Pre-Application Kit to help us help you.
+It is available under How to Apply, Process and Timeline Tab.
 Keep a written and electronic record of each aspect of the application process you need to complete for every school to which you apply.
 Pay special attention to deadlines.
 Whenever possible, send your materials in well ahead of any deadlines.
 Early decisions and rolling admissions policies are commonplace.

 Health professions schools review every aspect of your qualifications, including your personal statement, GPA, transcript, letters of reference, and entrance exam scores.
 Wherever possible, it is your job to stand out from all other applicants.
 Your faculty advisor and pre-health advisor are here to help you with every step of the process.
 Take advantage of them!
 In particular, make sure they read your personal statement and give you constructive feedback well in advance of the deadline — it is hard to overemphasize the importance of a well-crafted statement.
 Remember, it is the total package of information that is being reviewed, not one element.